 - Allow some fruits to ripen fully

-- Now squeeze the seeds out of these fruits onto some kitchen paper towel and allow them to completely dry in a moderately warm well-ventilated out-of-the-sun spot.
+- Now squeeze the seeds out of these fruits onto some kitchen paper towel and allow them to completely dry in a moderately warm, well-ventilated, out-of-the-sun spot for a few days.

 - Put them in a paper bag or glass jar and document variety and date of harvest.